Last updated on October 30th, 2023 at 06:52 am

 - Larger holding tanks, including fresh and gray water

-- Four or All wheel drive to get you to those remote locations!
+- Four or All-wheel drive for reaching remote locations!

-Again, this may not ever be something that interests you, especially when you consider the fact that all RVs are built to be disconnected from power sources for a brief period of time.
-However, if you know you are an adventurer at heart and crave the freedom that boondocking allows, I recommend looking for Class C RVs that offer a number of boondocking features.
+Again, this may not be something that interests you, especially considering that all RVs are built to be disconnected from power sources for a brief period.
+However, if you know you’re an adventurer at heart and crave the freedom that boondocking allows, I recommend looking for Class C RVs offering several boondocking features.

-We already touched briefly about the concept of a luxury Class C RV, but let’s discuss luxury finishes in a bit more detail now.
+We already touched briefly on the concept of a luxury Class C RV, but let’s discuss luxury finishes in a bit more detail.
 You may be surprised as you begin your RV search at the interior design and overall quality of some RVs versus others.
-Unless they are billed as luxury rigs, many RVs can feel a bit blah and understated.
+Unless they are billed as luxury rigs, many RVs can feel a bit bland and understated.

-While you can always add your own character to whatever RV you own, finding an RV with a number of luxury finishes and features is something to consider should you be looking for something with a bit more of a wow factor.
-Additionally, luxurious finishes and RVs typically come backed with additional warranties and support from the manufacturer.
+While it’s possible to add your own character to an RV, finding a rig with a number of luxury finishes and features is something to consider to truly feel the wow factor.
+Additionally, luxurious finishes and RVs typically come backed with extra warranties and support from the manufacturer.
 Essentially, you get what you pay for, but it’s whether or not you can afford it!

 Some popular luxury finishes include: